mattdesl/gl-white-texture/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Creates an opaque white 2x2 texture.
-These are often used when drawing filled lines and rectangles with quad/sprite batchers, as it allows us to use the same texture-based shader as the rest of the batch.
+This is often used as an optimization when drawing colored and filled lines/rectangles alongside textured sprites, as it allows us to use the same shader.

 ```js
 var tex = require('gl-white-texture')(gl)